cfarkas/variants2genes/README.md

 sudo cp hisat2-2.0.4/hisat2* /usr/local/bin/
 ```
 ### Cluster installing
-IMPORTANT: After download and compiling each program as mentioned here, users in clusters without sudo privileges can copy programs to /home/user/.local/bin/  instead to /usr/local/bin/ .
-As an example, in centos cluster, with user named "cfarkas"
+IMPORTANT: After download and compiling each program as mentioned here, users in clusters (without sudo privileges) can copy programs to /home/user/.local/bin/  instead to /usr/local/bin/ .
+As an example, in centos cluster with user named "cfarkas"

 ```
 ### Installing latest version of R from source.